 BRUCE ROBERT HARRIS and JACK W. BATMAN are two-time Tony Award-winning Broadway Producers.
 Since 2005, they have produced over fifty plays and musicals for Broadway, London’s West End, Off-Broadway, regional theatres, and national and international tours and festivals plus many private and corporate events.

-Last season their Broadway productions included Natasha, Pierre and the Great Comet of 1812 starring Denee Benton and Josh Groban and the Broadway revival of Noel Coward’s comedy Present Laughter starring Kevin Kline.
+Last season they produced the Broadway revival of Rodgers and Hammerstein’s Carousel starring Joshua Henry, Jessie Mueller and Renée Fleming, and the record-breaking Puffs in Melbourne, Australia.
+In 2016 their Broadway productions included Natasha, Pierre and the Great Comet of 1812 starring Denee Benton and Josh Groban and the Broadway revival of Noel Coward’s comedy Present Laughter starring Kevin Kline.

 Their 70th Anniversary production of the classic Bernstein/Comden and Green musical On The Town garnered them Tony, Drama Desk, Outer Critics Circle and Drama League Award nominations.
 They also produced the Broadway revival of Kaufman and Hart’s hilarious comedy You Can’t Take It With You starring James Earl Jones (Tony, Outer Critics Circle and Drama League nominations); Andrew Lippa’s oratorio I Am Harvey Milk starring Kristin Chenoweth which they presented at Lincoln Center; and the West End production of Kander and Ebb’s final musical collaboration, The Scottsboro Boys, which received the London Critics Circle Award for Best Musical, the London Evening Standard Award for Best Musical and four Olivier Award nominations.

-In Los Angeles, their 2015 audience-immersive, environmental production of the legendary Carrie the Musical brought them a Los Angeles Drama Critics Circle Award and five Ovation Award nominations including Best Musical.
-Last season they also produced the Off Broadway productions of a new play Straight and the revival of the Tony Award-winning comedy The 39 Steps.
+In Los Angeles, Bruce and Jack’s 2015 audience-immersive, environmental production of the legendary Carrie the Musical brought them a Los Angeles Drama Critics Circle Award and five Ovation Award nominations including Best Musical.
+They also produced the Off Broadway productions of a new play Straight and the revival of the Tony Award-winning comedy The 39 Steps.

 For the White Plains Performing Arts Center they produced two seasons of major musical revivals: Man of La Mancha, Ragtime, Ain’t Misbehavin’, How to Succeed in Business Without Really Trying, Camelot, Oliver! and a highly acclaimed production of A Little Night Music directed by Sidney J. Burgoyne and starring Tony Award nominees Penny Fuller and Mark Jacoby.